oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 Basically this looks pretty simple in comparisson to making all of the http requests by hand !

 Save the changes to the files and run the storefront main class.
+Also if it's not still running make sure to run the stockmanager.

 let's try accessing the storefront service, this use the REST Client to pass the request to the stockmanager service which will (as before) go to the database.
 This may take a few seconds to respond to the first request as there is a lot of stuff which is initialized on demand here.